smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 adding any feature.
 If the first thing the team does is implement a basic deployment process they will be more mindful of changes that affect it.

-**Better separation between the deployment and initial product features.** In a new project the team is probably still coming up to speed on what problems are being solved, how best to approach them and what unknowns may be lurking in the shadows.
+**Separation between the deployment and initial product features.** In a new project the team is probably still coming up to speed on what problems are being solved, how best to approach them and what unknowns may be lurking in the shadows.
 Removing concerns over how the project will be deployed lets the team focus on the core project.
-For me this is a little counter intuitive since the deployment is a critical part of being able to release new features.
-If you consider that most features do not impact the deployment or can be adjusted to minimize the changes it can provide a solid foundation for growing the project.
+If you consider that most features do not impact the deployment or can be adjusted to minimize the changes required, an existing deployment process can provide a solid foundation for growing the project.

 **Practices deploying/releasing immediately.** Teams that ship infrequently or are less comfortable with deployments/releases can benefit by taking time out